subtitulamos/subtitulamos/README.md

-# What is this?
-This repository contains the code that runs the https://subtitulamos.tv website.

-You can also find this README in [Spanish](./README.es.md)

 # Contributing
 Thanks for your interest in helping out!
 In order to be able to contribute, you will need an environment in which to develop.
 A detailed setup is provided below.

+## What can I contribute to?
+You're free to contribute in any open issue that's not being tackled by anyone at the moment.
+However, if there's not an specific issue for the thing you want to make, **make sure** to open an issue or create a thread in [the forums](https://foro.subtitulamos.tv) first to verify it's something that the community is interested in!
+Also, when contributing, please follow the contribution rules:

 ## Contribution rules
 - Format the code using [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) before creating a pull request.
 The rules are shipped with the code, on the `php-cs.dist` file that PHP-CS-Fixer will automatically pick up.
 - The whole codebase is in english: please use english variable names/comments/commit messages and whatnot.

-## What can I contribute?
-You're free to contribute in any open issue that's not being tackled by anyone at the moment.
-However, if there's not an specific issue for the thing you want to make, **make sure** to open an issue or create a thread in [the forums](https://foro.subtitulamos.tv) first to verify it's something that the community is interested in!

 # Setup
 You need a bunch of things to be installed on the system in order to run the website (a Linux/UNIX machine is recommended, as most tools are not officially designed to run on other OS.
 Something like Vagrant is an alternative if your OS is not *nix), so let's get on with that: